Government of the 8th Dáil

-7th Executive Council of the Irish Free State

 Nomination of President of the Executive Council

 The 8th Dáil first met on 8 February.
 In the debate on the nomination of the President of the Executive Council, Fianna Fáil leader and outgoing President Éamon de Valera was proposed, and the motion was approved by 82 votes to 54.
 He was then appointed as president by Governor-General Domhnall Ua Buachalla.

 Members of the Executive Council

 The members of the Executive Council were proposed by the President and approved by the Dáil.
 They were appointed by the Governor-General on the same day.

 Attorney General

 Conor Maguire SC was appointed by the Governor-General as Attorney General on the nomination of the Executive Council.

-Parliamentary Secretaries
+Parliamentary secretaries

-On 8 February, the Executive Council appointed Parliamentary Secretaries on the nomination of the President.
+On 8 February, the Executive Council appointed Parliamentary secretaries on the nomination of the President.

 Amendments to the Constitution of the Irish Free State

 The following amendments to the Constitution of the Irish Free State were proposed by the Executive Council and passed by the Oireachtas.